 The four most impactful special education laws are:

 •The Individuals with Disabilities Education Act (IDEA): Ensures a free and education appropriate for any and all students with disabilities.

 •Section 504 of the Rehabilitation Act of 1973: An anti-discrimination bill that ensures disabled students have access to the same privileges as non-disabled students.

 •The Americans with Disabilities Act (ADA) Protects individuals with disabilities from discrimination in all settings, including school, the workplace, and other public areas.

 •The Family Educational Rights and Privacy Act (FERPA): A law intended to keep student education records safe and out of public view.
 This act also gives students the right to review and receive copies of their records.

-IF YOU OR ANYONE YOU KNOW IS IN NEED OF LEGAL HELP, CALL LEGAL ADVICE & TRIAL ASSOCIATES AT 855.4.LEGAL.HELP (855.453.4254), 407.606.6596 (CENTRAL FLORIDA) OR 954.466.7995 (SOUTH FLORIDA).
+IF YOU OR ANYONE YOU KNOW IS IN NEED OF LEGAL HELP OR FOR GENERAL QUESTIONS, CALL US AT 855.4.LEGAL.HELP (855.453.4254).